Evensgn/MIPS-simulator/Development-Log.md

 **June 27**
 * Learned something about MIPS memory organization and solutions to hazards
-* Changed some main classes into singleton pattern, following the advice of Yunwei Ren
+* Changed three classes into singleton pattern, following the advice of Yunwei Ren
+* Designed instruction encoding format